 You don't have to get a divorce from bed and board in North Carolina in order to separate.
 You and your spouse may separate, temporarily or permanently, without court intervention.

-If you're not sure that divorce is right for you, but you need a break from your marriage, you can agree to a trial separation.
-A trial separation is beneficial because it allows both spouses to do a "test run" of how a divorce will impact the family.
+You can separate on a trial basis if you're not sure that divorce is right for you, but you need a break from your marriage.
+A trial separation allows both spouses to do a "test run" of how a divorce will impact the family.
 It also gives each spouse time to evaluate the marriage and possibly attend therapy and/or couples counseling.

-If a trial separation is going to go on for more than a month, it's a good idea to put the terms of the separation into an informal agreement, which both spouses should abide by.
-Because North Carolina courts don't recognize trial separations, you can't ask a judge to enforce your agreement.
+If you expect that a trial separation could last for more than a month, it's a good idea to put the terms of the separation into an informal agreement.
+But because North Carolina courts don't recognize trial separations, you won't be able to ask a family law judge to enforce your agreement.

 At some point, you'll need to decide what next steps to take next.
 You and your spouse might agree to reconcile.
 Or you might move onto a permanent separation—either as preparation for divorce (to meet the one-year pre-divorce separation requirement) or instead of divorce.

 In North Carolina, you don't need a separation agreement or a divorce from bed and board in order to be considered permanently separated.
 You and your spouse simply must live in separate residences (with no marital relations), and at least one of you must consider the separation to be permanent.
 However, you won't be able to ask the court to enforce any of the arrangements you've made for taking care of your affairs unless you have a valid agreement or a bed-and-board divorce judgment.